amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 ## 12        5           Legacy Wagon
 ```

 Out of the 200 clusters we requested, cluster 73 is the largest containing 11 models.
 Clearly, it picked up on the word **pickup** flanked by two words on either side with the right one being **2WD** or **4WD**.
 Cluster 123 looked for **Cab Chassis**, even picking up a **Cab/Chassis** in the process.
 You get the idea and, hopefully, are impressed how a few lines of code reduced 2000 observations into 200 groups.
-The exact same process would apply to 20,000 observatiosn or 20 million...
+The exact same process would apply to 20,000 observations or 20 million...
 <BR><BR>
 **Creating New Variables Through Combining Features**